Skip to main content

 Who Needs a Fiduciary License

 Not every person who handles someone else's affairs needs a license.
-Arizona draws the line based on relationship and compensation.
+The law draws the line based on relationship and compensation.
 If you serve as a guardian or conservator for a family member, you generally do not need a license.
-But if you are appointed by the court to serve in that role for someone you are not related to, and you are being paid for it, licensure is required.
+But if you are appointed by the court to serve for someone you are not related to, and you are being paid for it, licensure is required.

 Except as provided by subsection G of this section, the superior court shall not appoint a fiduciary unless that person is licensed by the supreme court.